I had someone ask if it was necessary to run a criminal background check on all volunteers.

 It is important to have a plan in place to protect your church from outside intruders, but it is also important to know who is among you and if they have a criminal past that might warrant paying attention to.

-Church members by nature are one of the most vulnerable people because we try to see the good in others – that is our mandate.
+Church leaders and members are one of the most vulnerable people groups because we try to see the good in others – that is our mandate.

 However, it is also important to “be wise as serpents and harmless as doves.”

-Take the time to know who is part of your team, train them according to your standards and keep a watchful eye to ensure safety for your church kids, members and resources.
+Take the time to know everyone who is part of your team, train them according to your standards for behavior, and keep a watchful eye to ensure the safety of your church kids, members, and resources.